msmith0913/teachingwithmaps/README.md

 1. In the top right corner of this page, you should see a green button that says "Use this template."
 Click it and select the option that says "Create a new repository."
 Follow the prompts to create your repository.
 You can name it whatever you'd like, and choose the Public privacy setting.

+2. Make a copy of the spreadsheet: https://docs.google.com/spreadsheets/d/1SUfcfBPWb5V2ff3-Yd2YvLMl_T5xZBbtdAMoQn4Az0c/edit?usp=sharing

-2. Once your repository is created, click into the index.html file.
+3. Once your repository is created, click into the index.html file.
 In the top right of the box with all the code in it, click the pencil icon to edit the code.

-3. The code has comments (contained in <!-- --> brackets) that indicate areas for you to customize.
+4. The code has comments (contained in <!-- --> brackets) that indicate areas for you to customize.
 They're not always super visible, so here are the key areas:

    A. The meta tags: The info you add here won't be visible to sighted users on your page.
 The meta tags are there for accessibility and discoverability - they're what search engines use to provide information about the site in search results.